 Who We Serve

 We provide services for individuals, children, teens, (including at-risk youth), adults, couples and families for a wide variety of trauma related challenges.
 We have experience working from severe mental health problems or diagnoses to relational or behavioral issues.
-Problems can range from symptoms of PTSD, depression, anxiety, grief, family and couple conflict, school or behavioral challenge, phase of life issues, and family reunification (monitoring, life coaching, visitations).
+Problems can range from symptoms of PTSD, depression, anxiety, grief, family and couple conflict, school or behavioral challenge, phase of life issues, parental alienation, and family reunification (monitoring, life coaching, visitations).
 Many of our clients are referred by community organizations but we also provide these services for the private sector.
-We are a member AFCCA-CA. We also work with organizations.
+We are a member AFCCA-CA and Associate Members of the Los Angeles Bar Association.
+We work with many organizations and judicial and court systems.

 What We Do

 Our goal is to focus on the needs of the community by servicing all mental health populations.
-We focus on individual, couple, children, teen, adult, family trauma and relational problems, including severe mental health diagnoses or relational difficulties, substance abuse, homelessness, education, wrap around services, work options, and enriching community support and involvement.
+We focus on individual, couple, children, teen, adult, family trauma and relational problems, including severe mental health diagnoses or relational difficulties, severe parental alienation, substance abuse, homelessness, education, wrap around services, work options, and enriching community support and involvement.